All About Forest Fire Fighting and Prevention Supervisors

-Forest Fire Fighting & Prevention Supervisor Example Supervise fire fighters who control and suppress fires in forests or vacant public land.
+Forest Fire Fighting & Prevention Supervisor Definition Supervise fire fighters who control and suppress fires in forests or vacant public land.

 - Direct investigations of suspected arson in wildfires, working closely with other investigating agencies.

-Forest Fire Fighting and Prevention Supervisors state the following job skills are important in their day-to-day work.
+These are the skills Forest Fire Fighting and Prevention Supervisors say are the most useful in their careers:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Speaking: Talking to others to convey information effectively.